Connect with others who understand.

 Prognosis and Outlook for Marburg MS

 Most people with MS generally have slightly shorter lifespans than the general population.
 Unfortunately, cases of Marburg variant MS are usually fatal within one year, and many cases are fatal within a few weeks or months.
-This high death rate is caused by the intensity of the inflammatory process and the effects that Marburg variant MS has on the brain stem.
-The brain stem controls many basic functions of life, including breathing.
+This high death rate is caused by the intensity of the inflammatory process and the effects that Marburg variant MS has on the brainstem, which controls many basic functions of life, including breathing.
+It’s important to recognize this variant early and start quick, strong treatment.

 Building a Community